 What is a probiotic?

 RomarioIen/ShutterstockFound in all sorts of foods and also available in pill packs, probiotics aren't you're typical supplement like a vitamin or mineral: They're bacteria.
 Before you wrinkle your nose at that, remember they're the "good" bacteria that can help keep the bacteria population your body in balance.
 Probiotics are live microorganisms that, when present in adequate amounts, may offer health benefits, says Tsippora Shainhouse, MD.
 "Some benefits of probiotics are that they may be able to help prevent and even treat some infections and illnesses and promote healthy digestion and perhaps, a healthy immune system," she explains.
+Try adding these probiotic foods to your diet right now.

 Why are there so many different types of probiotics?